squarefrog/dotfiles/preferences/Xcode/README.md

 ## Assigning key bindings

 In Xcode go to Preferences > Key Bindings.

-I haven't figured out where the system stores these, so I still have to do this manually.
+These are stored in `~/Library/Developer/Xcode/UserData/KeyBindings`, and reflect the name you have selected in Xcode.
+By default this is `Default.idekeybindings`.

 ## Included bindings